dream7180/Shutter/README.md

 ExifPro Mod is mod from ExifPro 2.3 at https://github.com/mikekov/ExifPro.

-Since ExifPro project here is no release and seems freeze from Feb 2019, this mod version is to make this software usable.
+Since here is no release for ExifPro project and it seems freezed from Feb 2019, this mod version is to make this software usable.

-Fix the bugs and change the UI to make it looks much better.
+Fix bugs and change UI to make it looks much better.
 Optimize the settings and other enhancement.

 --------------------------------------------------------------------------